Yellow Jacket Facts & Information

-Orkin technicians are trained to help manage yellow jackets and other stinging pests.
-Since every yard or home is different, the Orkin technician will design a unique treatment program for your situation.
+Orkin Pros are trained to help manage yellow jackets and other stinging pests.
+Since every yard or home is different, the Orkin Pro will design a unique treatment program for your situation.

 Keeping yellow jackets out of your home is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.

 Orkin can provide the right solution to keep yellow jackets in their place…out of your home.

 Understanding Yellow Jackets